justinduckett/portfolio/bike-share-pipeline.md

 The pipeline begins with live transit data provided by the Toronto Bike Share API.
 Because this data arrives as messy, raw JSON code and only shows a snapshot in time, it needed to be captured continuously.

 **2\.
-Data Ingestion (Python):**
+Data Ingestion (Python & Cloud Run Functions):**

-I wrote a Python script to act as the "worker" that extracts this raw data.
+I wrote a Python script to act as the "worker" that extracts this raw data and deployed it as a serverless container using Google Cloud Run Functions.

 - It authenticates with the public API and pulls the live station status and metadata.
 - It merges different JSON feeds together and enriches the bike inventory counts with geographic mapping coordinates.

 **3\.
 Cloud Storage (Google BigQuery):**

-Once the Python script gathers the data, it loads it untouched into Google BigQuery using an append-only strategy.
-This acts as our secure data warehouse, instantly turning fleeting, temporary API data into a permanent historical record.
+Once the Python script gathers the data, it lands it untouched into Google BigQuery using an append-only strategy.
+This acts as our secure data warehouse, instantly turning temporary API data into a permanent historical record.
+An automated rolling-window deletion policy acts as a 'janitor' to manage storage footprints without manual intervention.

 **4\.
 Transformation & Modeling (Dataform):**